-Branch MacMaster is involved in many different areas of health law.
-Our practice is distinguished by the many diverse interests we represent.
+Branch MacMaster’s health law practice is distinguished by the many diverse interests we represent.

 Within the discipline context, we have acted for discipline committees on a broad range of topics including scope of practice issues, advertising, continuing education, sexual misconduct, and criminal offences.
 We have also been involved in advising colleges in relation to discipline following billing audit processes.
 We also have experience acting for individual health professionals who are involved in regulatory issues particularly with their regulatory body and with the billing audit process.

 We defend physicians and chiropractors in professional negligence claims before all levels of court.

 We have also defended colleges, physicians, health product manufacturers, and provincial health departments in class actions.

 We were engaged exclusively in B.C. by the former national blood transfusion service in connection with the liability defence of all blood litigation.
 This included numerous AIDS and Hepatitis C cases including the defence of the hepatitis class actions.
 As well, we have had experience defending a pharmaceutical company in relation to a drug product involved in experimental trials.

 We act for general practitioners and specialists in relation to various hospital privilege issues before hospital committees and boards, the Hospital Appeal Board, the BC Supreme Court and the BC Court of Appeal.

 Our experience having provided legal advice on medical affairs to one of British Columbia's largest regional hospitals on hospital privileges for medical doctors, quality assurance issues, internal discipline procedures, and patient care issues equips us with a unique strategic perspective.